-The only historically African American college for women in the state of North Carolina and one of section of Greensboro, North Carolina.
+The only historically African American college for women in the state of North Carolina and one of two historically Black colleges for women in America, Bennett College is located in the southeast section of Greensboro, North Carolina.
 The campus comprises 55 acres of land and 32 buildings.
 In addition, the College owns 112 acres of land in Sedalia, North Carolina, which is to be developed as a women's research and training center.